-18. The whole site has been classified as Subgrade 3a, good quality agricultural land, and comprises shallow silty soils overlying chalk.
-The soils on the site typically have a slightly stony silt loam or medium silty clay loam topsoil overlying a brown, well structured, medium silty clay loam subsoil.
-The underlying chalk is generally encountered within 40-60 cm depth, being highly weathered and soft in the upper 20 cm but becoming harder and less weathered below.
-The soils are free-draining, Wetness Class I (see Appendix II).
+18. The whole site has been classified as Subgrade 3a, good quality agricultural land and comprises shallow silty soils overlying chalk.
+The soils on the site typically have a very slightly stony silt loam topsoil overlying a brown, well structured medium silty clay loam subsoil.
+The underlying chalk is generally encountered within 45 cm depth, being highly weathered and soft in the upper 20 cm but becoming harder and less weathered below.
+The soils are free draining, Wetness Class I (see Appendix II).
 Moisture balance calculations indicate that in this low rainfall area such soils are moderately droughty, which would result in drought stress affecting most crops during the drier periods of the year, restricting the land quality to Subgrade 3a.